chillinjae/chillinjae/README.md

 - 🌱 I’m currently learning Web development and some other stuffs.
 - 👯 I’m looking to collaborate on Web development (Full Stack).
 - 💬 Ask me about anything via Contact
-- 📫 How to reach me: Below 🙌
+- 📫 How to reach me: https://www.linkedin.com/in/rakeid/
 - ⚡ Fun fact: Actually..
-I'm an Artist at work 😅
+I'm an Artist at work now 😅